delta1766/linescan/README.md

 # linescan

-Control software for a line scanner at TU Ilmenau.
+Control software for a line scanner at TU Ilmenau, Group for Quality Assurance and Industrial Image Processing, Germany.

-<b>This software is highly experimental.
-Do not use it in production code!</b>